President George W. Bush awards Dr. Likens the National Medal of Science.

 Stream Ecosystem Research

 Stream ecosystem research at the Hubbard Brook Experimental Forest started in the mid 1960s, and has included: surveys of invertebrate taxa; long-term studies of stream chemistry, temperature and hydrology; flux, cycling and mass-balance approaches to element cycling; and numerous whole-stream manipulative experiments to examine stream dynamics and processes.
 Current projects include the restoration of acidified stream ecosystems, the role of organic debris dams in streams, salinization of Mirror Lake from road deicers added from nearby I93, the valley-wide export of solutes from the Hubbard Brook Valley, and the network analysis of multi-scale controls on streamwater chemistry.
 Long-term analysis of precipitation and streamwater chemistry reveal rapid and relentless dilution.
-Chemistry is projected to demineralized conditions within a decade or so (Likens and Buso 2012, ES&T).
+Chemistry of precipitation and stream water are projected to demineralized conditions within a decade or so (Likens and Buso 2012, ES&T).

 During the national acid rain debate in the 1980s, one of the most vexing questions concerned the relationship between SO2 emissions and the concentration of SO42- in precipitation.
 A lack of long-term or experimental data prevented answering this politically important question.
 Currently, continuous long-term data on precipitation chemistry (1963-present) from the Hubbard Brook Experimental Forest have been collected.
 When correlated with anthropogenic emissions of SO2, the results of this long-term analysis provide a clear, if not surprising, relationship (see Likens et al, 2005, J. Environ.
 Monitoring).

-For further information, see: Encyclopædia Britannica article contributed by Gene E. Likens and Thomas J. Butler.
+For further information, see: Encyclopædia Britannica articlecontributed by Gene E. Likens and Thomas J. Butler.

 With former postdoctoral associate Dr. Winsor Lowe, several Research Experience for Undergraduates students, and Research Support Specialists we have an active and diverse program focused on salamander populations, behavior, dispersal and general ecology within the White Mountains of New Hampshire.
 This program includes my own research on eastern red-backed salamanders (Plethodon cinereus).